 Supporting Constellations means contributing to the creation of new, inclusive residential centres.
 This means your help increases opportunities for people with mental disabilities.
 This will enable them to lead rich and fulfilling lives.

-Between 2008 and 2027, Constellations will have opened 13 houses with around 385 places.
-(197 places have opened ,40 are in construction and 146 are being created.)
+Between 2008 and 2027, Constellations will have opened 15 houses with 436 places.
+(244 places have opened , and 192 are being created.)
 These new places are either opened by Constellations itself or by Constellations, through a partnership with another association.
-All these places provide more than 15% of the existing places in the Brussels region.
+All these places provide the equivalent of 20% of the existing places in the Brussels region.

 Some details :